 The Event Development Certificate is designed for both seasoned professionals in the event and meeting planning industry as well as for individuals with little or no event experience.

-It is offered as a 16 week sequential eight-course program that meets on Fridays and Saturdays every other weekend with an overall goal of teaching students how to plan a successful event from start to finish.
+It is offered as an alternating weekend program with an overall goal of teaching students how to plan a successful event from start to finish.
 This program includes 115 total hours of instruction and is taught by qualified event professionals, most of whom hold an industry certification.